 They’re good questions!
-Their ones I’ve given a lot of thought to and have talked to people about to get their observations and I’ve come up with a few answers.
+They’re ones I’ve given a lot of thought to and have talked to people about to get their observations and I’ve come up with a few answers.

 Another is that while my businesses are different, they are all “verticals” of each other.
 In other words, they all stem from one core business and that is Real Estate Investing.
 I am an investor first and everything else stems from that by reaching into a vertical market.

-Combining those strategies has allowed me to grow multiple businesses.
-Along the way I have also surrounded myself with very smart, motivated and loyal people who keep the focus and allow me to spend more time at high altitude with my eye on the horizon, so I can see the challenges and opportunities before they are at our doorstep.
+Combining these strategies has allowed me to grow multiple businesses.
+Along the way, I have also surrounded myself with very smart, motivated and loyal people who keep the focus and allow me to spend more time at high altitude with my eye on the horizon, so I can see the challenges and opportunities before they are at our doorstep.

 So, I ask you… are you completely focused on your business?
 Do you agree it deserves your focus?
 Do you see where picking your head up has cost you?
 Are you willing to put your head down, focus and take massive action?